byrokrat/autogiro/README.md

 );
 ```

-Then perform actions on the writer and generate contents.
+Perform actions on the writer and generate file.

 <!--
     @example RawFile